Teach Flow your words with the dictionary

 Dictate a phrase that would trigger the misspelling.
 If Flow now produces the correct spelling, the replacement is active.

-Note: Each word can only have one replacement rule.
-To change a misspelling correction, edit the existing entry rather than creating a new one.
+Important: Each word can only have one replacement rule.
+To change a correction, edit the existing entry rather than creating a new one.

-Words imported from a CSV file appear in your Vocabulary list and can have a correction added to them.
+Words imported from a CSV file appear in your Vocabulary list and can have a correction added later.

 Click the entry to open it.